AkariiinMKII/GuudBox/README.md

 ### Configurations

-Hold `S2` (position 6 in default key map) when plugging your controller into a PC.
-Then visit <http://192.168.7.1> in a web browser to access [GP2040-CE Web Configurator](https://gp2040-ce.info/#/web-configurator).
+Hold `S2` (position 6 in default key map) when plugging your controller into a PC, and then visit <http://192.168.7.1> in a web browser to access the Web Configurator.

-Visit [GP2040-CE home page](https://gp2040-ce.info/#/web-configurator) for full documentation.
+It is strongly recommended to read the [documentation](https://gp2040-ce.info/#/web-configurator) before using the configurator.